Hollywood Candy Company: History

 Hollywood Candy Company moved to Centralia, Illinois, in 1938.
-During the 1950s, Hollywood Candy Company owned a Crosley Super Sport, which was painted to look like the Zero candy bar wrapper and employed a midget to impersonate a character called Zero and drive around advertising the candy bar.
+During the 1950s, Hollywood owned a Crosley Super Sport, which was painted to look like the Zero candy bar wrapper and employed a midget to impersonate a character called Zero and drive around advertising the candy bar.
 In 1967, the Martoccio family sold Hollywood Brands to Consolidated Foods, later Sara Lee.
 The Centralia plant was destroyed in a fire in 1980.

-In 1988 Hollywood Brands was acquired by the Leaf Candy Company, then became part of The Hershey Company in 1996.
+In 1988 Hollywood Brands was acquired by the Leaf Candy Company, then became part of the Hershey Company in 1996.

 Products

 Amongst Hollywood's confectionery products were: